ggtracker/sc2reader/docs/source/usage.rst

 .. option:: parse

-    Three parse levels are provided in the ``sc2reader.config`` package:
+    Three parse levels are provided for general convenience:

     *   ``FULL`` parse will parse through all available files and produce the most comprehensive replay object.